Phoenix Vinyl FAQ's

 They will sound slightly different than the audio master, as plastic reacts and cut’s to certain frequencies differently.
 They are made from materials that were never originally intended to be records.
 Sound quality often varies slightly from one record to the next, and some audio tracks translate better than others.
 There are many factors that determine the sound of the record; the material, the number of records that have been cut by the stylus, the climate, etc… But we test cut most orders and throw away any that are not up to a high standard.
 These are all totally listenable, but intended to be used more as unique playable hand cut records.
 These lathes cuts are a unique way for you to own your music on vinyl and every effort will be made to keep the audio quality as high as possible.

-Is there anything I should know about the picture disc's creation process?
+Is there anything I should know about the picture disc's, label's & custom cover's creation process?

 The other factor is the image colours, the image you see on a PC, phone of tablet may not print exactly as it looks on your screen, your display settings play a part in the image you see, on print red's & whites can appear a whole range of colours, dark colours usually appear darker on print, dark patterns on dark colours can sometimes totally disappear!, we need our customers therefore to understand, we cannot be held responsible for perceived colour accuracy on prints where the image has been supplied by you, we do not adjust any colours or brightness of the supplied images prior to printing, they are "as is" when printed, if you are unsure please print the images at home first to check before sending, image quality issues & colour match unfortunately do not fall within our normal satisfaction guarantee as this is an area that is outside of our control.